claireboone/claireboone.github.io/_pages/research.md

 </details>

 <u>How Can Quality of Healthcare Be Assessed in the 21st Century?</u>
-<small> With Ada Kwan, Nicole Perales, and Paul Gertler.
+<small> With Paul Gertler, Ada Kwan, Nicole Perales.
 *Presentations:* APHA 2021.
 <details>
 <summary><small>Abstract</small></summary>